 The Modified Atmosphere Packaging (MAP) is a packaging solution used to minimise food losses.
 During storage, harvest, handling, processing, transportation and distribution, more than 40% of fruits and vegetables are disposed of due to change in quality, colour, texture and food safety.
-One of the reasons for the losses from fresh produces is due to the improper packaging used, such as sacks and bamboo baskets which affects the quality of products.
+One of the reasons for the losses from fresh produce is the improper packaging used, such as sacks and bamboo baskets which affects the quality of products.

 Food losses can also be caused by one or more of the following reasons: